A parent breastfeeding a baby while sitting on a couch, with a partner holding a tablet.

 1. Health issues

 • Mastitis: This is the inflammation of breast tissue that often causes flu-like symptoms and is a common health issue related to breastfeeding, affecting 10% to 20% of lactating parents.
-This condition can lead to infection if untreated, so if you suspect you have it, contact your IBCLC or other healthcare professional immediately.
+This condition can lead to infection if untreated, so if you suspect you have it, contact your IBCLC or other health care professional immediately.

 • PPA and PPD: Postpartum anxiety (PPA) and postpartum depression (PPD) are mental health conditions that can affect new parents after giving birth and also negatively impact breastfeeding outcomes.
 It’s important to get as much rest as you can and to ask for and accept help from family, friends, and your partner.
 You can also join a support group or talk to a healthcare professional about how you’re feeling.

-If these strategies don’t work, seeking advice from one of our expert International Board Certified Lactation Consultants can help you navigate these challenges and find the best breastfeeding approach for you.
+Seeking advice from one of our expert International Board Certified Lactation Consultants can help you navigate these challenges and find the best breastfeeding approach for you.

 How lactation consultants help you succeed